mwgeurts/snc_extract/README.md

 The following variables are required for proper execution:

-* varargin {1}: cell array of strings containing the full path and file name of each DICOM RT Dose file to be loaded
+* varargin{1}: cell array of strings containing the full path and file name of each DICOM RT Dose file to be loaded
 * varargin{2} (optional): number indicating the number of degrees to rotate the reference profiles

 The following structure fields are returned upon successful completion: